jl4282/csci-ua.0480-spring2016-010/slides/03/node-npm-debug-git.markdown

 In order to set up private repositories with consistent names, we'll have to do a few things:

-1. {:.fragment} __Send me your GitHub username__
+1. {:.fragment} __Send me your GitHub username [through this form](https://docs.google.com/a/nyu.edu/forms/d/1mgHQ2NupHDAlirAcbYjeSShFeAWNyPH1sqCqa7zTe2M/viewform)__ (not via email)
 2. {:.fragment} I'll add you to the class _organization_ on GitHub (basically, a mechanism to group a bunch of users together)
 3. {:.fragment} You'll receive an email to confirm that you're going to be part of the _organization_
 4. {:.fragment} __Click on the link in the email...__
 5. {:.fragment} I'll create a private repository for you
 	* {:.fragment} (someone mentioned that you can actually create your own private repos in the organization)
 	* {:.fragment} (but I'd rather create repositories for everyone to keep the names consistent)
+    * {:.fragment} (also, depending on your client, you may need to init first instead of clone)
 </section>

 <section markdown="block">
 ## Speaking Of

-### More than half of you sent me your GitHub usernames.
+### I have close to 90% of your github usernames

 * that's great (!)
-* but there are a few people that didn't click the link to join the github class organization
+* but there are a few people that didn't send me their username (!?)

 <br>